ColinRCasto/Grappler/README.md

 ### Bomaye

-At 6th level you gain access to a new technique, if you move at least 10ft in a straight line immediately before attacking a standing creature, on hit The target must succeed on a Constitution saving throw or become restrained until the end of your next turn.
+At 7th level you gain access to a new technique, the Bomaye.
+When you hit a standing creature with an unarmed strike, if you have moved at least 10ft in a straight line immediately before making the attack, the target must succeed on a Constitution saving throw or become restrained until the end of your next turn.